Skip to content

 pub fn to_int16(x: BF16) -> s16

-Convert the the BF16 struct into a 16 bit integer.
+Convert the BF16 struct to a 16 bit signed/unsigned integer.

 bfloat16:increment_fraction